Almost split Kac-Moody groups over ultrametric fields: Hovels and bordered hovels

 {\bf3)} Let $\QO$ be a point, preordered segment, preordered segment-germ, generic ray, generic ray-germ or generic line (resp. preordered half-open segment, preordered open-segment-germ or generic open ray if $\shq$ satisfies (P10)) as in \ref{3.6} and let $\QO\subset\QO''\subset cl_\R(\QO)$.
 Then $Q(\QO)=Q(\QO'')$ by \ref{3.5}.4, as $cl_\R(\QO)\subset (\QO+\overline{F^v})\cap(\QO-\overline{F^v})$ (resp. $cl_\R(\QO)\subset (\overline\QO+\overline{F^v})\cap(\overline\QO-\overline{F^v})$) for some facet $F^v$ pointwise fixed by $\qn^v(N(\QO))$.
-Hence any apartment containing $\QO$ contains $\QO''$ and is conjugated to $\A$ by $Q(\QO'')$.
+Hence any apartment containing $\QO$ contains $\QO''$ and is conjugated to $\A$ by $Q(\QO'')=Q(\QO)$.

 We may choose $cl_\R=cl_\R^\QF$.
 So, for $\QO$ a preordered segment-germ, generic ray or generic ray-germ, we may choose above $\QO''$ equal to its $cl_\R^\QF-$enclosure \ie the corresponding closed-local-facet, spherical sector-face-closure or spherical sector-face-germ.
-For $\QO$ a preordered open segment-germ (if $\shq$ satisfies (P10)) (resp. a generic open ray) the same result is true with $\QO''$ the corresponding local facet (resp. corresponding spherical sector-face).
+If $\shq$ satisfies (P10) and $\QO$ is a preordered open segment-germ (resp. a generic open ray) the same result is true with $\QO''$ the corresponding local facet (resp. corresponding spherical sector-face).